yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 Advisor: Dr. An Chen</p>
 <ul>
 <li>
   <p>Design and implement the adaptive wireless-charging algorithm to quickly charge the supercapacitors mounted on the car.
-A series control sytem from the charing power loop to the charging current loop is designed to stablize the charging power at 30W.</p>
+A series control system from the charging power loop to the charging current loop is designed to stabilize the charging power at 30W.</p>
 </li>
 <li>
   <p> Control the position and orientation of the two-wheeled car to complete a complex race track with different elements such as circles and slopes.
-The perception infomation mainly comes from the on-board IMU and electromagnetic sensors.</p>
+The perception information mainly comes from the onboard IMU and electromagnetic sensors.</p>
 </li>
 <li>
   <p> We finished the race in fifth national ranking with a time of 23.8s and won the first prize.</p>